-This paper presents fusion of three biometric traits, i.e., iris, face and fingerprint, at matching score level architecture using weighted sum of score technique.
-The features are extracted from the pre-processed images of iris, face and fingerprint.
+This paper presents the fusion of three biometric traits, i.e., iris, face, and fingerprint, at matching score level architecture using a weighted sum of score technique.
+The features are extracted from the pre-processed images of the iris, face, and fingerprint.
 These features of a query image are compared with those of a database image to obtain matching scores.
 The individual scores generated after matching are passed to the fusion module.
-This module consists of three major steps i.e., Pre-Processing, DWT Segmentation and Image fusion.
-The final fusion is then used to declare the person as Authenticate or Un-Authenticate with Secret Key Analysis.????
+This module consists of three major steps i.e., Pre-Processing, DWT Segmentation, and Image fusion.
+The final fusion is then used to declare the person as Authenticate or Un-Authenticate with Secret Key Analysis.

 - Edge detection